 A double thumb break retention system is going to be especially important for LEOs that want to make sure their firearm doesn’t end up in the hands of someone else in a scuffle.
-It’s a tight lock you can trust, and one that will allow you to quickly draw the weapon but will make it tough for another else to get your sidearm free.
+It’s a tight lock you can trust, and one that will allow you to quickly draw the weapon but will make it tough for someone else to get your sidearm free.

-The non-slip holster pad and straps keep this thigh rig tight against your body, and the single leg strap is both comfortable and secure with a quick thumb buckle system.
+The non-slip holster pad and straps keep this thigh rig tight against your body, and the single-leg strap is both comfortable and secure with a quick thumb buckle system.

 - Takes a while to break in